Tautological classes and symmetry in Khovanov-Rozansky homology: Homotopy theory

 On the right hand side we can replace $M$ by its resolution $R_{\CA}M$, so the adjunction \eqref{eq: relative adjunction} comes from the usual adjunction

 \end{proof} The adjunction \eqref{eq: relative adjunction} implies existence of natural homomorphisms

 We have

-\begin{lemma} Suppose $\psi$ when viewed as a homomorphism of $\CB$-bimodules is a homotopy equivalence.
+\begin{lemma} Suppose $\psi$ is homotopy equivalence when viewed as a homomorphism of $\CB$-bimodules.
 Then the adjunction homomorphisms \eqref{eq: relative adjunction 2} are weak equivalences for any $\CA$-module $M$ and $\CA'$-module $N$ and therefore $\psi^*,\psi_!
-R_{\CA}$ are mutually inverse equivalences of categories. \end{lemma} \begin{proof} The first homomorphism corresponds to the natural homomorphism of $\CA$-modules
+R_{\CA}$ are mutually inverse equivalences of categories $\CA/\CB$ and $\CA'/\CB$. \end{lemma} \begin{proof} The first homomorphism corresponds to the natural homomorphism of $\CA$-modules

 The module $R_{\CA}M$ is induced, so it is a twisted complex whose components are modules of the form $\varphi_!
 K$ for $\CB$-modules $K$.
-By the usual argument (using Lemmas \ref{lem:contractible cone}, \ref{lem:twisted complex}, and the fact that $\psi_!, \psi^*$ preserve direct sums) it is enough to show the we have a homotopy equivalence for each term of the twisted complex
+By the usual argument (using Lemmas \ref{lem:contractible cone}, \ref{lem:twisted complex}, and the fact that $\psi_!, \psi^*$ preserve direct sums) it is enough to show that the map